saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 The `Junos` proxy minion is leveraging the <b>PyEZ</b> library to communicate with the Junos API over NETCONF.
 Junos PyEZ is '<b>a microframework for Python that enables you to manage and automate devices running the Junos operating system (Junos OS)</b>' ( from the PyEZ developer guide).

-If you have worked with PyEZ before, the execution module should read as something that seems familiar: `https://github.com/saltstack/salt/blob/develop/salt/modules/junos.py`.
+The basic functions that come with the proxy minion are found in the execution module.
+In case you have ever working with PyEZ, some of the things in there should seem familiar: `https://github.com/saltstack/salt/blob/develop/salt/modules/junos.py`.

 The execution module provides you with a lot of functions that will enable you to get most of the basic things done.
-Before we dive into that, let's start a proxy minion process first.
+Sending a CLI, an RPC, changing the configuration, etc. Before we dive into that, let's start a proxy minion process first.

 <br>